Azure/usql/FAQ.md

 _Option 3_: Create an empty rowset by an always false predicate:

     @empty = SELECT * FROM (VALUES(1,2,3)) AS T(a,b,c) WHERE a != 1;

-### Q: Can my U-SQL script make a network call to some other machine?

-No. This is explicitly disallowed and unsupported.

-For a specific scenario, please file a request at http://aka.ms/adlfeedback.

 ### Q: How can I test if a stream exists in a U-SQL script?